jasmineelkins/forget-me-not/README.md

 STRETCH GOALS:

 - _DONE_ User can log in directly through extension popup
+- _DONE_ User can save title, source, URL of any website
+- Write scrapers for other websites besides Medium...
 - New User can sign up directly through extension popup
 - User can select 'receive email newsletter' - backend boolean updates to true
 - User receives email Newsletter